vedicskill/udemy-intelligent-doc-openai/README.md

 - MongoDB as a Database (Atlas)
 - FastAPI for WebApp and API endpoint

+## Pre-requisite

+- It is assumed that you already have at least a beginner-level understanding of Python.
+- If you are new to Python or do not have it installed yet
+> please go through this video series first: https://www.youtube.com/playlist?list=PLC3dwsznxb3JkzJbR9aiFr557aB3CBqTS ​

 ## Setting Up Couse:
 - Download or clone the folder structure from